dnikic/terminal-developer-workflow/README.md

 Open commands history buffer
 q:
 Enter insert mode with i or paste with p
-Add ! t othe begining of command to make it executable ! ls
+Add ! t othe begining of bash command to make it executable ! ls
 You may navigate rows up and down with jk or arrows to chose previously executed commands Pres enter to execute command in the curenty row